 1) Labor Reports

-Breaks, and effects on pay, are not calculated in the standard cloud Labor reports (Hours Summary, Shift Details, OT Details, OT Summary).
+Breaks, and effects on pay, are located in the Labor reports section (Break Details, Hourly Labour Cost, Hours Summary, Shift Details, Timesheet Details, Timesheet Summary).
 These reports will calculate pay and overtime without reducing hours worked for unpaid break time taken.

 Break Details will show you a list of all breaks taken for the time range and which staff member took the break.